Machining: Cutting tool

-A single point tool has one cutting edge and is used for turning, boring and planing.
-During machining, the point of the tool penetrates below the original work surface of the workpart.
-The point is sometimes rounded to a certain radius, called the nose radius.
+A single-point tool has one cutting edge for turning, boring, and planing.
+During machining, the device's point penetrates below the work part's original work surface.
+The fact is sometimes rounded to a certain radius, called the nose radius.

-Multiple-cutting-edge tools have more than one cutting edge and usually achieve their motion relative to the workpart by rotating.
-Drilling and milling use rotating multiple-cutting-edge tools.
-Although the shapes of these tools are different from a single-point tool, many elements of tool geometry are similar.
+Multiple cutting-edge tools have more than one cutting edge and usually achieve their motion relative to the work part by rotating.
+Drilling and milling use turning multiple-cutting-edge tools.
+Although the shapes of these tools are different from a single-point device, many elements of tool geometry are similar.